Daniel Ruiz Carrascal

-His analyses on paramo ecosystems have focused on the life zones inhabiting the Los Nevados Natural Park, a key protected area and a representative high-altitude environment that is located on the El Ruiz-Tolima volcanic massif, on the Colombian Central Cordillera, and the Sierra Nevada del Cocuy, in the Eastern Cordillera.
-My research has followed a multi-tiered approach to understand the linkages between the ongoing changes in climatic conditions and the disruptions affecting the integrity of paramo environments.
-The main themes of interest of this long-term effort include: (i) analysis of long-term changes in atmospheric (in)stability and in local key circulation dynamics (in particular convective processes and altitudinal shifts in the Lifting Condensation Level and the Level of Free Convection); (ii) analysis of changes in climatic conditions occurring at regional and local scales using paleo-proxies, ground-truth records, satellite data, sea surface temperature data, GCM simulation outputs, and reanalysis data; (iii) diagnosis of water balance/supply and potential changes in hydrological regimes, including assessment of the ongoing changes in high-altitude water bodies and aquatic micro-habitats, as well as long-term trends in streamflow historical records; the assessment of biodiversity levels and the extent of life zones in high-altitude environments, e.g. the potential altitudinal shifts of ecosystems boundaries and reductions/expansions of life zones; the analysis of occurrence (frequency, affected area, and duration) and rapid spread of high mountain wildfires; the quantification of environmental goods and services provided by paramo environments and integrity assessments.
+My analyses on paramo environments have focused on two key Colombian protected areas: the Los Nevados Natural Park, which is located on the Ruiz-Tolima volcanic massif in the Colombian Central Cordillera, and the Sierra Nevada del Cocuy, in the Eastern Cordillera.
+My research has followed a multi-tiered approach to understand the linkages between ongoing changes in climatic conditions and the disruptions affecting the integrity of paramo environments.
+The main themes of interest of this long-term effort include: (i) analysis of long-term changes in atmospheric (in)stability and in local key circulation dynamics (in particular convective processes and altitudinal shifts in the Lifting Condensation Level and the Level of Free Convection); (ii) analysis of changes in climatic conditions occurring at regional and local scales using paleo-proxies, ground-truth records, satellite data, sea surface temperature data, GCM simulation outputs, and reanalysis data; (iii) diagnosis of water balance/supply and potential changes in hydrological regimes, including assessments of ongoing changes in high-altitude water bodies and aquatic micro-habitats, as well as long-term trends in streamflow records; (iv) assessments of biodiversity levels, the extent of life zones and the potential altitudinal shifts of ecosystems' boundaries; (v) role of anthropic disturbances (e.g. the occurrence and rapid spread of human-set high mountain wildfires); and (vi) quantification of ecosystem services provided by paramo environments and integrity assessments.

 Role at the IRI